betheden/hebrew-grammar/content/adjective_ordinal_number.rst

 and ordinal numbers.
 Ordinal numbers describe either a numeric rank/order or a portion of a whole.
 "First" through "tenth" have unique ordinal forms, but the cardinal forms are used from "eleventh" and higher.
-Ordinal numbers function as :ref:`adjective_attributive`, but they may not always have the same grammatical form (gender, number, definiteness) as the noun they describe.
+Ordinal numbers function as :ref:`adjective-attributive`, but they may not always have the same grammatical form (gender, number, definiteness) as the noun they describe.